 ATAM Academy is a newly opened Sikh faith school situated on Little Heath, off Barley Lane, in Chadwell Heath.
 At present we have classes up to Year 3.

-Currently the school is situated on the site of Redbridge College with a contained and secure playground as well as access to the college field.
 We have a high standard of ICT equipment available for pupils as well as our Sikh enrichment afternoon, which includes karate, Punjabi and Sikh history.

 The school is an inclusive Sikh school, which welcomes children from all faiths and none.
 The Sikh faith believes that all people are equal, and does not try to make converts.
 We are committed to developing our pupils’ understanding of their own faith (if they have one) and of other faiths.
 The broad Sikh values of love, compassion, contentment, humility and truth underpin the ethos of the school (piaar, daya, santokh, nimrita, sach).